belle2/basf2/online_book/basf2/first_steering_file.rst

     maximal distance in z-direction to the IP of 2 cm, and the track to be inside the CDC acceptance.

+.. admonition:: Hint
+    :class: toggle xhint stacked

+    Previously we were using an empty string ``""`` as argument to ``fileParticleList``.
+Now you need to change this.

 .. admonition:: Solution
     :class: toggle solution

     .. literalinclude:: steering_files/013_first_steering_file.py
         :lines: 23-27
+        :lineno-start: 23

 Combining particles